VinceCabs/GAUnit/docs/tutorial.rst

 .. _automatic_test:

-Automatic test with Selenium
+Automatic test with Selenium 🚀
 ------------------------------------------------------------

 **Instead of tedious manual tests, let's automate!**

-.. _install_selenium_browsermob_proxy:
+What if we could automate the whole process?

+- browse on the site
+- record all GA events
+- check the events against the tracking plan

 Install Selenium and BrowserMob Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^